 - Welcome messaging to greet arriving travelers or customers

 Digi works with many different customers and partners, from development groups in large organizations to systems integrators to startups and entrepreneurial application developers.
-Our customer case studies are just as diverse, including one digital signage customer who preferred not to be named.
+The following are a few examples from our collection of case studies demonstrating the need for IoT in displays and digital signage.

 Digital Out-Of-Home Advertising

-Recently, a full-service media company in the digital out-of-home (DOOH) advertising space reached out to Digi International.
-The company specializes in delivering dynamic interactive media for high-traffic locations.
-Monster Medias displays appear worldwide in storefronts, conventions, sporting events, hotels, entertainment venues, transit system stations and city buses.
-Additionally, the company carries out interactive campaigns with such clients as Coca-Cola, HBO, The Walt Disney Company and Universal Studios.
+The company specializes in dynamic, interactive media for high-traffic locations.
+Monster Media's displays appear worldwide in storefronts, convention halls, sports stadiums, hotels, entertainment venues, transit stations and on city buses.
+Monster Media also carries out interactive campaigns with such clients as Coca-Cola, HBO, The Walt Disney Company and Universal Studios.

-The company needed a connectivity solution that would provide reliable, quality service.
-Wi-Fi connections proved to be problematic due to reliability issues.
-Internet connections can easily become overloaded and unreliable.
-Additionally, security is always a concern with Wi-Fi connections.
-Wired LAN connections were ruled out due the high costs of landline installations, and the lack of scalability.
+The company needed a connectivity solution that would provide reliable, high-quality service.
+Wi-Fi was problematic due to reliability issues, since Wi-Fi internet connections can easily become overloaded.
+Additionally, security is always a concern with Wi-Fi.
+Wired LAN connections were ruled out due to the high cost of landline installations and the lack of scalability.